MercersKitchen/Sandbox-Music-Player-Project-P4/README.md

   - [x] advanced introductory: list of music files .mp3, as populated from meta data from .mp3 files (CAUTION: this is an impossible ask, can you explain why)
 - [x] creating keyboard short cuts to play sound effects and quit
 - [x] design of music buttons based on rect(), triangle(), and ellipse()
-  - [] design buttons in order, illustrate how stop designs rest: stop, pause, play, mute, skip in seconds, skip in files, & loops (shapes in fast forward and next illustrate what actually happens)
+  - [] design buttons in order, illustrate how stop designs rest: stop, pause, play, mute, skip forward in seconds, skip reverse in seconds, next song, previous song, three loops, and a shuffle (shapes in fast forward and next illustrate what actually happens)
+  - [] Using the referent of the side length of the STOP button, design all layout rect() of all the other buttons
+- [] layout code groupings so keyPressed() does the same as mousePressed()
 - [] Pseudocode all buttons
-- [] Using the referent of the side length of the STOP button, design all layout rect() of all the other buttons
+- [] Design all buttons

-- [] drawing 2D buttons anywhere on the canvas (do activity of put a dot on the page and fold to find the ratio of dimensions)
+- [] Advanced: drawing 2D buttons anywhere on the canvas (do activity of put a dot on the page and fold to find the ratio of dimensions)
   - [] all shapes do not have to start at one coordinate (like in CS20 - CS30)
   - [] naming variables in camelCase | variables are how the computer draws the shapes after first principals are worked out
   - [] initializing or declare